lYesterdaYl/HealthCare_App/README.md

 ## How it works(Database)

 ## How it works(Recommendation System)
+* First of all, the recommendation system filter the items with a context filter and a personal filter.
+The context filter matches the health state of user with items that are indexed in the database.
+The personal filter removes the items that are not in the category of user interest.
+* Secondly, the recommendation engine construct a user-item ratings matrix, decomposite it into the user embedding matrix and item embedding matrix.
+We define the loss function as mean square loss of ground truth rating and predicted rating, and optimize our model by stochastic gradient descent.
+This machine learning model is called collaborative filtering.
+* Finally, we predict the rating of all item given our user, rank the item based on predicted rating scores, and recommend the best rated one to user.

 ## How it works(Android Java UI)
 * User begin with sign in activity, able to sign up or sign in